apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 [CordovaPlugin.java](https://github.com/apache/cordova-android/blob/master/framework/src/org/apache/cordova/CordovaPlugin.java).

 Android plugins are based on Cordova-Android, which consists of an Android WebView with hooks attached to it.
 Plugins are represented as class mappings in the `config.xml` file.
 A plugin consists of at least one Java class that extends the `CordovaPlugin` class, overriding one of its `execute` methods.
-As best practice, the plugin should also handle [pause][PauseEvent] and [resume][ResumeEvent] events, along with any message passing between plugins.
+As a best practice, the plugin should also handle [`pause`](../../../cordova/events/events.pause.html) and [`resume`](../../../cordova/events/events.resume.html) events, along with any message passing between plugins.
 Plugins with long-running requests, background activity such as media playback, listeners, or internal state should implement the `onReset()` method as well.
 It executes when the `WebView` navigates to a new page or refreshes, which reloads